mrkline/ece453/doc/schemas.md

 - "winning score" - An integer indicating the score required to win a game, or -1 if the current game has no score limit.

-- "number of players" - The number of players currently playing the game

 - "player stats" - An array of objects containing the following fields:

   - "score" - An integer representing the player's current score